-Harbaugh met Thursday with Ross in the San Francisco area about the Dolphins’ coaching job, two people with knowledge of the situation said.
+Harbaugh was to meet Thursday with Ross in the San Francisco area about the Dolphins’ coaching job, two people with knowledge of the situation said.
 Both spoke to The Associated Press on condition of anonymity because the meeting was to remain confidential.

-Ross flew from his home in New York to San Jose, Calif., for the visit even while Tony Sparano remained Miami’s coach.
+Ross flew to California for the visit even while Tony Sparano remained Miami’s coach.
 A late-season collapse by the Dolphins left Sparano’s job in jeopardy.

 ESPN was first to report Harbaugh’s meeting with Ross.
 Harbaugh met Wednesday with the San Francisco 49ers about their coaching vacancy and may consider other suitors as well.